Lumsdale Valley: Industrial mills

 Lumsdale Mills are a closely located collection of mill buildings from the lead, textile, paint and timber industries.
 The mills and their associated water-management features along course of Bentley Brook date from the 17th century.
 The water-powered industrial landscape is a site of national archaeological and historic importance.

 The Bone Mill (now overgrown ruins) was used for a variety of purposes throughout the 17th century.
 It was first used as a lead smelting mill and lastly for crushing bone until the 1920s.

 The Paint Mill dates from the 1600s.
 It was used for bleaching and lead smelting, was later used a corn mill and was then used for grinding white barytes for the paint industry.

 In 1749 two furnaces for smelting lead were housed in the building now known as Pond Cottages.
-The factory was converted into cottages for workers of Watts, Lowe and Co's cotton mill.
+The factory was converted into cottages for the cotton mill workers of Watts, Lowe and Co.

 Richard Arkwright built the world's first powered cotton-spinning factory at nearby Cromford in 1771.
 Soon after Arkwright's patents expired in 1785, a three-storey water-powered cotton mill was built by Watts, Lowe and Co.
-However. the firm was bankrupt by 1813 and the mill was acquired by John Garton for bleaching textiles.
+However, the firm was bankrupt by 1813 and the mill was acquired by John Garton for bleaching textiles.
 It was then called Gartons Mill and is now known as the Lower Bleach Works, which closed in 1929.
 The Upper Bleach Works date from the early 1800s.
 The Smithy is connected to the Lower Bleach Works and is a Grade II listed building.

 The Saw Mill was built in the 1850s.
 It was first used to grind minerals for paint but later became a saw mill.